sharpfoxdev/Bomberman/Bomberman/Program documentation.md

 			- player who placed this bomb gets one bomb back
 			- this bomb disappears (game.map.DeleteObject())
 			- in its spot there appears explosion
-			- then MakeExplosion() is called that makes new Explosions are in all four directions accoring to the bombStrenght
+			- then MakeExplosion() is called that makes new Explosions in all four directions accoring to the bombStrenght

 	private MakeExplosion(Direction direction)
 		- makes new Explosions in the given direction and with given bombStrenght